Redlight (musician)

-Hugh Pescod (born 19 February 1980), better known as Redlight and CLIPZ, is a British DJ and music producer from Bristol.
+Hugh James Pescod (born 19 February 1980), better known as Redlight and CLIPZ, is a British DJ and music producer from Bristol.

 Biography

 Redlight was brought up around '90s warehouse rave culture in Bristol.

 He has collaborated with artists such as Mobb Deep and Raekwon.
 Remixed acts include Mary J. Blige and Tink.

 With his label Lobster Boy, he focuses on music genre such as house, techno, hip hop, vocal-lead dance music, jungle, DnB and bass music.
 The producer releases a mix tape, Templates Volume 1.
 The mix tape series is about club music and is the culmination of his new production remixes.

 Early career

 Hugh Pescod began his career in the early 2000s under the alias DJ Clips, with a string of releases on various drum and bass labels including Full Cycle and Digital Soundboy.
 In 2009, he diversified his style and adopted the alias Red light, setting up the label Lobster Boy for his productions and debuting with his single "Rock The House" / "Twist Up" and the Lobster Boy EP.

 The year 2010 saw the release of two dance floor recordings: the first, "Stupid" on Shy FX's Digital Soundboy, featuring the vocals of Roses Gabor, and the second single, "What You Talking About!?" on Chase & Status's MTA Records, which featured Ms. Dynamite.
 In 2011, Redlight released two more tracks via Digital Soundboy in the shape of "Source 16" and "Progress" as well as his second release on the MTA label "Get Out My Head".
 He has also remixed artists from the likes of Cee Lo Green and Maverick Sabre to Ms. Dynamite.

 In 2012, he released his second single "Mosquito" / "Planet X" on the Lobster Boy imprint.
 His UK Top 10 track "Lost in Your Love" was released on Polydor and came with an official music video.
 Later that year, he has taken up the alias Animal Youth, which was used to release his remixes of the songs "Lose My Breath" by Destiny's Child and "Try Again" by Aaliyah through the single "Keep Up" / "Try Again".
 The single "Sixty Forty Zero" / "Crackle" was also released with this alias.

 A single, "Switch It Off", was released on 22 April 2013.
 It was originally an independent, self-released free download before it was given new remixes by Ben Pearce and Paleman.
 On 10 March 2014, he released the 36 EP with appearances from Raekwon, Syron and Lotti.
 The title track entered the UK Singles Chart at number 81.
 The tracks "36" and "Get Money" were released as singles before the release of the EP and were given music videos.

 He released his debut solo album, entitled X Color, on 16 November 2015.